Parameterizing the Angular Distribution of Emission: A Model for TOF-PET Low-Count Reconstruction: Introduction

-In PET models, the physical property of a point source emission following an uniform distribution in the 3D sphere is encoded in the system matrix.
-As such, the forward model attributes a predetermined ratio of the counts in a voxel to all its projections, irrespective of the observed data.
-We propose to extend the parametrization of the reconstruction scheme to also explicitly include the projection domain in order to circumvent the bias induced by statistical noise in low counts reconstruction.
-The resulting number of variables is an order of magnitude larger than in the classical approach.
-Nevertheless, we hypothesize that with ultra-fast TOF, the proposed approach can be well-defined and thus provide a better description of the underlying physical processes for the reconstruction of low counts acquisition.
+In PET models, the physical property of uniform emission distribution from a point source in the 3D sphere is encoded in the system matrix.
+Therefore, the forward model promotes a predetermined ratio of the counts in a voxel to all its projections, irrespective of the observed data.
+We propose to extend the parametrization of the reconstruction scheme to also explicitly include the projection domain in order to circumvent the bias induced by statistical noise in low-count reconstruction.
+The resulting number of variables is increased by an order of magnitude relative to the classical approach.
+Nevertheless, we hypothesize that with ultra-fast TOF, the proposed approach can be well-defined and, thus, provide a better description of the underlying physical processes for the reconstruction of low-count acquisition.

-An implementation of this new approach was investigated for low counts acquisitions to validate the hypothesis.
-The image quality achieved by this model was studied with a simulated 2D Hot Spot phantom.
+An implementation of this new approach for low-count acquisitions was investigated as a proof of concept.
+The image quality achieved by this model was studied with a simulated 2D hot spots phantom.
 The MLEM algorithm was used as a baseline.
-Overall, the results of this study support the hypothesis that the proposed approach is of interest for low counts reconstruction with ultra-fast TOF.
+Overall, the results of this study support the hypothesis that the proposed approach is of interest for low-count reconstruction with ultra-fast TOF.